Formative tests are a great tool to generate feedback and insights:

 In this Manual mode you can select you own exercises.

-You can start by creating an empty test.
+You can start by creating an empty test in the designated repository.
 Give it a relevant name.
+In the example above, an existing test is edited.

 You can change the settings of a manual test, such as the number of attempts, between which dates it is open, etc. Read more about changing those settings here.